Proposed Rates

 The object of this category is to apply a differential rate or minimum payment to land wholly or partly used or held or zoned for Commercial purposes.

-The reason for this rate is in order to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities and services throughout the district.
+The reason for this rate, additional to the reasons for the Residential rate category, is in order to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities and services throughout the district.

 Industrial (Improved/Vacant)